-(1) do you feel targeted after having spoken with the alleged ass hole and/or humiliated, demoralised or slighted by that person?
+(1) do you feel targeted after having spoken with the alleged ass hole and/or humiliated, demoralized or slighted by that person?

-(2) does the alleged bastard heavily criticise people who have less power rather than those who are more powerful?
+(2) does the alleged bastard heavily criticize people who have less power rather than those who are more powerful?